TheLartians/TypeScript2Python/README.md

 ## About

 This project implements a transpiler for creating [pyright](https://github.com/microsoft/pyright) compatible type declarations automatically from TypeScript code!
 This is useful in a number of scenarios.
+For example:

 - Automatic generation of type-safe APIs between Node.js and Python services
 - Safely use JSON objects created by TypeScript projects in Python
-- A much nicer way to write complex types using Python
+- A nice way to write complex Python types using TypeScript

 ## Example